 3. GoDaddy Offers Quality WordPress Auto-Install

-Now, full-disclosure, I’m a fan of installing WordPress manually because of security reasons.
+Now I’m a fan of installing WordPress manually because of the control that it brings.

-That said, having someone else install WordPress is time-saving service – and helpful to anyone who worries about FTP.
+That said, having someone else (aka a robot) install WordPress is time-saving service – and helpful to anyone who worries about FTP / database names / security salts / etc.

 But it needs to be done right – and every time I’ve auto-installed on GoDaddy – WordPress was installed correctly.
 All the security salts were in effect – and all I needed to do was install a security plugin.